rajpurkarlab/deidentification-tools/README.md

         ```

 ## Medical Report Deidentification
-Neamatullah et al. has developed a Perl-based de-identification software package for replacing PHI with realistic surrogate information for most free-text medical records.
+Neamatullah et al. has developed a Perl-based de-identification software package that replaces PHI with realistic surrogate information for most free-text medical records.
 Here is their paper [Automated de-identification of free-text medical records](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/1472-6947-8-32), and you can download the software package from [PhysioNet](https://physionet.org/content/deid/1.1/#files-panel).

 ## Deidentify DICOM images with burned-in PHI
 Microsoft Presidio has developed a tool, Presidio Image Redactor, that redacts text PHI burned into DICOM medical images.
 This is their [documentation](https://microsoft.github.io/presidio/image-redactor/) and here is Microsoft Presidio's [github repo](https://github.com/microsoft/presidio).